 Getting the idea from an OpenNet post, we developed two modules in order to manage VAT on payment with OpenERP:

-You can also get the latest version from our Launchpad repository.
+You can also get the latest version from OCA repository.

 As no accounting entries should be registered by this operation, the OpenERP resulting journal entry is totally shadow: